Fulbright HBCU Institutional Leaders

 HBCUs have been deeply engaged in the Fulbright Program since its founding.
 Fisk University President Dr. Charles S. Johnson was on the inaugural Fulbright Foreign Scholarship Board in the 1940s and the first Fulbright cohort included four participants affiliated with HBCUs.
 This tradition continues today.

 Fulbright visiting students and scholars contribute to HBCUs’ international networks and create long-term collaborations.
-Engagement with Fulbright can bolster institutional internationalization strategies and support curriculum needs when Fulbrighters and program alumni share their expertise, establish international research partnerships, and build international networks.
+Engagement with Fulbright bolsters institutional internationalization strategies and supports curriculum needs when Fulbrighters and program alumni share their expertise, establish international research partnerships, and build international networks.

 Faculty members who have Fulbright U.S. Scholar Awards return from their grant experiences and enrich their campus culture, students and curriculum, and the Fulbright U.S. Student Program provides recent alumni and graduate students with opportunities to gain valuable international perspectives and experiences.